-- While Bean Chili will keep in the fridge for 3 days or you can freeze for up to 4 months.
+While Bean Chili will keep in the fridge for 3 days or you can freeze for up to 4 months.
 You could also make this White Bean Recipe with a couple of carrots added.
-Just peal and slice the carrot into about 1 to 1-1/2 inch thick rounds.
+Just peel and slice the carrot into about 1 to 1-1/2 inch thick rounds.

 Let the mixture cool to room temperature and freeze in any of the ways I have described in my article Food Preparation for the Freezer.